danielchg/go-example-server-and-cli/README.md

 ```

 We are using `nip.io` to avoid the editing of `/etc/hosts` file, but if you feel more confortable with that option you can use my college tool [hostctl](https://github.com/guumaster/hostctl) to automate this proccess.

+The next step is to clone this repo, open it with VSCode and run from the Debugger `Run/Debug on Kubernetes`.

 If everything works fine you should open the URL [http://www.172.17.0.3.nip.io](http://www.172.17.0.3.nip.io) and you should see the main page of our blog server.